Sound-Based Spin Estimation in Table Tennis: Dataset and Real-Time Classification Pipeline: Dataset

 \section{Dataset}

 Due to the noise present in online recordings, we recorded our own dataset.
 The different bounce sounds were recorded with the Zoom H4n Pro Handy Recorder, a directional microphone, at 44.1kHz ensuring consistent high-quality data.
 The microphone was always oriented towards the player at distances ranging from 50 cm to 2 m.
-The bounce sounds were recorded for 10 racket configurations described in \cref{tab:racket_combinations}.
+The bounce sounds were recorded for 10 racket configurations described in \Cref{tab:racket_combinations}.

 We varied the blade, sponge thickness, and rubber type to cover the most common racket configurations.
 The audio samples with spin applied on the ball were recorded for serves.
-The number of audio samples is detailed in \cref{tab:dataset}.
-The sounds recorded for other are similar sounds to table tennis ball bounces such as different objects falling on the ground like tennis balls or pens.
-This was done to increase the classifiers robustness.
-The onset of the bounce was manually annotated at the beginning of the bounce's waveform
+The number of audio samples is detailed in \Cref{tab:dataset}.
+Sounds labeled as ‘other’ include acoustically similar non-bounce events (e.g., falling objects such as pens or tennis balls), added to improve classifier robustness.
+The onset of the bounce was manually annotated at the beginning of the bounce's waveform.
+We split the dataset into 80\% training and 20\% testing sets, ensuring that the distribution of racket types and spin labels was preserved across both partitions.

-As a sanity check to determine if the sounds are distinguishable, we applied t-SNE to the normalized Mel spectograms of different bounce samples and plotted their 2D representation in \cref{fig:racket-tsne} and \cref{fig:tsne_spin}.
-For very simple racket bounces in \cref{fig:tsne_few}, we notice clear clusters for each racket.
+As a sanity check to determine if the sounds are distinguishable, we applied t-SNE to the normalized Mel spectrograms of different bounce samples and plotted their 2D representation in \Cref{fig:tsne_combined}.
+For very simple vertical racket bounces in \Cref{fig:tsne_few}, we notice clear clusters for each racket.
 Rackets 1/3 and 2/4 are confused together.
 This seems to indicate that rubber type has more influence on the sound than the blade type.
+In \Cref{fig:tsne_all}, we also include racket-ball sounds generated during serves, both with and without spin.
+While the sounds still exhibit noticeable clustering, the separation is less distinct, highlighting the greater complexity and variability of real-game bounces, which can lead to overlapping acoustic signatures.

-For the spin on \cref{fig:tsne_spin}, we notice that backspin and topspin are often together in clusters.
-We can further observe in \cref{fig:spectogram} that the backspin and topspin spectograms, though different from no spin spectogram, are almost identical.
+For the spin on \Cref{fig:tsne_spin}, we notice that backspin and topspin are often together in clusters.
+We can further observe in \Cref{fig:spectogram} that the backspin and topspin spectrograms, though different from no spin spectogram, are almost identical.
 This aligns with the findings from~\cite{park2016, peterossi2017}, which suggest that while the magnitude of spin can be discerned from the sound, identifying the spin direction is more challenging.